Stay Safe – Protect Everyone

-Visiting is suspended throughout the organisation with immediate effect and until further notice to keep our patients, visitors and staff safe.
+Visiting is suspended throughout the organisation until further notice to keep our patients, visitors and staff safe.
 This applies to all our hospitals, Whiston Hospital, St Helens Hospital and Newton Community Hospital.

 Only the following exceptions have been made where one visitor is permitted

 - Visiting a patient receiving end of life care